 - Remove from the heat and add in the condensed milk and salt.1 can Condensed Milk, 1 teaspoon Salt

 - Return to the heat and bring to a boil again.
-Boil for 1 minute, then remove from the heat and transfer to a bowl to cool.
+Boil for 1 minute, at this point the caramel shoud be thick enough to coat the back fo a spoon well.
+If it isn't, keep boiling for another minute, then remove from the heat and transfer to a bowl to cool.

 - Let cool for about 90 minutes.
 By this point, it should still be slightly warm to the touch.
 Remove ¼ of the caramel and set it aside (we'll use this later for serving and/or decorating) Pour the remaining caramel over the cheesecake and spread it out to cover the cheesecake evenly.